NORTHSHORE ELEMENTARY SCHOOL PARENT HANDBOOK

 Parents are welcome to have lunch with their children.
-However, you must wait by the cafeteria entrance for your child and eat only with your child at the designated areas in the cafeteria.
+However, you must wait by the cafeteria entrance for your child and eat only with your child at the designated areas in the cafeteria (other students are not allowed to join you and your child).
 Students will continue their instructional day after lunch.
 Please return to the office to check out of the building when your child’s lunch time is complete.

 L. PARTIES AND OTHER SPECIAL OCCASIONS

-Please do not sent invitations for private celebrations to school for your child’s teacher to distribute unless there is an invitation for every student.
+Please do not send invitations for private celebrations to school for your child's teacher to distribute unless there is an invitation for every student in class.
 This can cause many hurt feelings.

 Please do not bring or send balloons to school unless your child will be a car rider on that day.
 Balloons are not allowed on the school bus.